 - One to two shifts per month, amounting to at least 50 hours per year.
 Required basic training program takes place over a three-week period.

 - All Zoo Docent positions require an annual tuberculosis test.

 Animal Handling Docent:

-After completing a minimum of 50 hours of volunteering, adult docents are invited to apply to be an animal handler.
+After completing a minimum of one year of volunteering, adult docents are invited to apply to be an animal handler.
 Animal handlers are taught to handle and interpret a variety of invertebrates, reptiles (including snakes), amphibians, mammals and birds.
 This docent position is a significant time commitment.

 Animal handling training requires an additional three weeks of training and additional mentoring time beyond Docent training.

 - Animal Handlers must commit to interpreting with the animals at least 6 hours per month during the busy season (March through October) and 4 hours per month in the off season (November through February).

 To become a raptor handling docent, volunteers must have been an animal handling docent and completed all required time commitments for at least one year before applying to become a raptor handler.
 This position requires additional training and mentoring.